 The second option is similar to the second internal option.
 Likewise, we accept the consequences of our awareness of the issues.
-Then we do something about it within our sphere of influence.
-If you chose this option, congratulations on helping!
-The world needs more people like you willing to put actions behind your thoughts.
+Then we can do something about it within our sphere of influence; if you chose this option, congratulations on helping!
+The world needs more people like you to put actions behind your thoughts.

 So, now you have decisions to make.
-Are you going to ignore or accept the challenges that awakening brings?
-The side effects of spiritual awakening can be surprising, but it is worth it.
+Are you going to ignore or accept the challenges that conscience’s growth brings?
+The side effects of spiritual awakening can be surprising, but it is worth the effort.

 Thanks for reading this article.
 We welcome your opinion, so don’t hesitate to comment or email us.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.